Guide

 Measures how many NLRIs each UPDATE carries and how many UPDATEs arrive per second.
 Separates traffic into setup (table dumps, convergence) and maintenance (steady-state churn) using per-source-peer burst detection.

-bin/ze-analyze analyze density test/internet/ripe-updates.*.gz
+bin/ze-analyze density test/internet/ripe-updates.*.gz

 Output sections: - NLRIs per UPDATE distribution (announced, withdrawn, total) - UPDATEs per active second distribution - Setup vs maintenance classification per source peer - Per-peer maintenance rate distribution - Channel sizing recommendation with empirical P50/P95/P99